apache/airflow-site/CONTRIBUTE.md

 logo: "<logo filename (with extension)>"
 ---
 ```
-Below frontmatter, put your blogpost content in following format:
+Below frontmatter, put your blog post content in the following format:

 ```
 #### What was the problem?